zeidane97/architecture_serverless/function-scantrigger-node/README.md

-# Malware Scanner Service
+# Cloud Function that requests document scan by invoking the Malware Scanner service

+Pre-reqs : See the tutorial that accompanies the code example at the following [link](https://cloud.google.com/solutions/automating-malware-scanning-for-documents-uploaded-to-cloud-storage)

-This repository contains the code to build a pipeline that scans documents uploaded to GCS for malware.
-It illustrates how to use App Engine Flex and Cloud Functions to build such a pipeline.
+This directory contains the code to create a background function that is triggered in response to GCS events.
+It invokes the Malware Scanner service running in App Engine Flex to request the newly uploaded document to be scanned for malware.

 ## How to use this example

-Use the [tutorial](https://cloud.google.com/solutions/automating-malware-scanning-for-documents-uploaded-to-cloud-storage) to understand how to configure your Google Cloud Platform project to use Cloud functions and App Engine Flex.
+Use the tutorial to understand how to configure your Google Cloud Platform project to use Cloud functions and App Engine Flex.

-1. Check it out from GitHub.
+1. Clone it from GitHub.
-2. Create a new local repository and copy the files from this repo into it.
-3. Develop and enhance it for your use case
+2. Develop and enhance it for your use case

 ## Quickstart